iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.0.1.18/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> I like the concept of the app, and we clearly need something like this.
+My huge complaint is that the developers continually respond with no location services or gps is needed.That is patently false, if I want to receive notifications the gps has to be on ( and the screen that popped up telling me that the gps had to be on in order to get the notifications sems to confirm what everyone else was saying).
+Remake the app so no one needs gps just for safety and I'm all in<br> :date: __2020-11-27 05:38:12__

 > Reporting symptoms is easy.
 But Covid data does not seem accurate.
 Or, I am misunderstanding the data since the data columns are unlabelled.<br> :date: __2020-11-19 21:12:48__